e-oj/Magic-Grid/README.md

 ---

 #### .positionItems()
-This function is useful in cases where you have to manually trigger a repositioning; for instance, if a new element is added to the container
+This function is useful in cases where you have to manually trigger a repositioning; for instance, if a new element is added to the container.

 ```javascript
 let magicGrid = new MagicGrid({